Timber Sycamore: Creation

 US Marines and Jordanian Army soldiers collaborate in Amman, Jordan.

 CIA director David Petraeus first proposed a covert program of arming and training rebels in the summer of 2012.
-Initially President Obama rejected the proposal, but later agreed, partially due to lobbying by foreign leaders, including from King Abdullah II of Jordan and Israeli Prime Minister Benjamin Netanyahu.
+Initially President Barack Obama rejected the proposal, despite backing from Defense Secretary Leon Panetta, Chairman of the Joint Chiefs Martin Dempsey, and Secretary of State Hillary Clinton.
+White House officials claimed at the time that this rejection was due to a CIA analysis suggesting the weapons the president was comfortable sending were insufficient to change the outcome of the conflict.
+However, partially due to urging from U.S. allies in the region, like Jordan and Israel, as well as changes in the circumstances of the war, such as the intervention of Hezbollah and Iran, plans began in April 2013 to direct weaponry to the rebels.

-Timber Sycamore began in late 2012 or early 2013, and was similar to other Pentagon or CIA-run weapons routing and training programs that were established in previous decades to support foreign rebel forces.
+Timber Sycamore began in early 2013, and was similar to other Pentagon or CIA-run weapons routing and training programs that were established in previous decades to support foreign rebel forces.
+On 13 June 2013, the U.S. publicly announced it would send weapons to the rebels.
 Greg Miller and Adam Entous of The Washington Post stated that "The operation has served as the centerpiece of the U.S. strategy to press Syrian President Bashar al-Assad to step aside."
 The program's principal backers were the United States and Saudi Arabia, but it was also supported by some other regional Arab governments, and by the United Kingdom.
 While Saudi Arabia provides more money and weaponry, the United States leads training in military equipment.
 The program was based in Jordan, due to that country's proximity to the battlefields in Syria.

-According to The New York Times, the program initially allowed US forces to train Syrian rebels in use of military equipment, but not to directly provide the equipment itself.
-A few months after its creation, it was amended to allow the CIA to both train and equip rebel forces.
-Saudi Arabia has provided military equipment, and covert financing of rebel forces has also been provided by Qatar, Turkey and Jordan.
+According to The New York Times, the program initially, in 2012, allowed US forces to deliver nonlethal aid.
+A few months after its creation, in spring of 2013, it was amended to allow the CIA to both train and equip rebel forces.
+Saudi Arabia took the lead with providing military equipment, the CIA with training, and covert financing of rebel forces has also been provided by Qatar, Turkey and Jordan.

 Saudi Arabia, Qatar, and Turkey shipped thousands of rifles, hundreds of machine guns, and large amounts of ammunition to Syrian rebels in 2012 before the program's launch.
 The CIA helped arrange some of the arms purchases for the Saudis, including a large deal in Croatia in 2012.
-A classified US State Department cable signed by Secretary of State Hillary Clinton reported that Saudi donors were a major support for Sunni militant forces globally, and some American officials worried that rebels being supported had ties to Al Qaeda.

 The existence of Timber Sycamore was revealed by The New York Times and Al Jazeera in June 2016, after Jane's Defence Weekly reported, in late 2015, that the US Federal Business Opportunities website was soliciting contracts to ship thousands of tons of weapons from Eastern Europe to Taşucu, Turkey and Aqaba, Jordan.